CZ-NIC/knot-resolver/doc/dev/index.rst

 .. warning::

-   **This documentation is intended to help with advanced fine-tuning of Knot Resolver!** If you are looking for help with day-to-day use without the need to involve yourself with the Lua programming language, please see the `user documentation <../index.html>`_.
+   **This documentation is intended to help with advanced fine-tuning and development of Knot Resolver!** If you are looking for help with day-to-day use without the need to involve yourself with C and/or Lua programming languages, please see the `user documentation <../index.html>`_.

 #####################################
 Knot Resolver developer documentation